kmlawson/rethinking-the-world-in-east-asia-mo3354/03assignments.md

 ### Topics for the Essay {#eras}

-Your essay should be an argument driven analytic research essay.
+Your essay should be an argument driven analytic research essay and a first class essay will extensively engage with primary sources.
 You may write your essay on *any topic related to the intellectual history of East Asia or Southeast Asia* (not limited to the time period we primarily focus on).
 This may include history of religion, history of philosophy, and the history of social and political thought.
-Check with me first, but I will also be generally open to approving topics on almost any element of the cultural history of the region as well.
+Because the use of primary sources is strongly recommended, you should carefully consider what topics have sources available.
+For this module, one way to do this is to explore a particular individual based in East Asia during the 19th to 20th century (a philosopher, a religious figure, the leader of a political or social movement with an interesting ideological element) whose works are available in English.
+Alternatively, exploring a particular institution or religious group active in the region which has extensive materials available in English is another approach.
+I would prefer that you avoid films as your main primary sources, though they may play a supporting role.

-*Journals for Inspiration:* I would suggest browing some of the following journals, and especially note articles that fit the above description:
+*Journals for Inspiration:* I would suggest browsing some of the following journals, and especially note articles that fit the above description:

 *The Journal of Asian Studies*
 *Monumenta Nipponica*